buritica97/Homework1/README.md

 * What technologies would this additional product or service utilize?

+    Moving forward it would benefit Kiva to continue to use (and to expand thier use of) direct loans.
+Direct loans do not involve Field Partners, and instead send loan funds straight to a borrower's digital account.
+Direct loans on Kiva are currently only available to businesses in the US and social enterprises internationally.

 * Why are these technologies appropriate for your solution?

 ## Resources